FarhaanMo/Email-Automator/README.md

 # Email-Automator

-A Python Script made using the smtplib module which sends the email to another specified account
+A Python Script made by using the smtplib module which sends the email to another specified account

 -- pip install smtplib